 Inheriting a residential property like a house marks the end of a life and the beginning of deciding what to do with the property and implementing that plan.
 The considerations in handling a house inheritance include taxes, financial issues like a mortgage and relationship concerns.
 While inheriting a house can be a boon financially and emotionally, handling the transaction to best advantage calls for some study and care.
-Here’s what to keep in mind if you inherit a house.
+If you have questions about the specifics of your financial situation, you may even want to talk to a financial advisor about it.

 Inheriting a house doesn’t usually trigger any tax liabilities by itself.
 There is no federal inheritance tax, although larger estates may have to pay federal estate taxes.
 Six states impose an inheritance tax: Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
 In all of these states, a spouse is exempt from paying inheritance tax.
 Children and grandchildren are exempt from inheritance tax in each of the states except for Pennsylvania and Nebraska.
 Exemptions vary by state for siblings, aunts, uncles and sons-in-law and daughters-in-law.
 You will likely face higher inheritance tax rates if you aren’t related to the deceased.